JasonT109/dsv/Batch/README.md

 # BATCH FILES FOR LAUNCHING DSV CLIENT/SERVER INSTANCES

 This folder contains a set of example batch files that can be used to launch the Unity DSV interactive application in a variety of configurations.
+Copy them into the folder containing dsv.exe in order to use them.

 ## UNITY COMMAND LINE ARGUMENTS